-Read the full article at Games for Health Journal
+Read the full program profile about Gaming Against Violence at Games for Health Journal

 Across the country there is exciting and innovative work being done to address teen dating abuse!
 This summer, our National Youth Advisory Board sifted through dozens of nominations and selected the top 10 Trailblazers.
 These Trailblazers are programs our NYAB found to resonate with youth experiences of relationships and were innovative in their approach, outreach, or youth activism.
 Each week of TDVAM we will feature programs that deserve recognition for this work, and encourage you to share these ideas with your own organizations or local activists.
 This spring, submit your local program on Break the Cycle’s website for our National Youth Advisory Board’s selection of a second year of Trailblazers!